 “I will say it time and again, Deaf and Disabled people are the most creative innovators because every day we have to negotiate so much nonsense and barriers that you come up with solutions”.

 McNamara and the rest of Vital Xposure have had to overcome a particularly big obstacle recently.
 Last year, a huge fire tore through their storage space in north London, leaving hundreds of artists bereft of their life’s work and Vital Xposure’s years of props, sets and archives in tattered ashes.
 One of the biggest losses was the mechanical puppet developed for their new production, Pullen’s Party.

 “We lost everything.
 But most of all I lost heart.
 We had a series of things connected to the puppet that we had to cancel, including a tour.
 We lost partnerships and faith from some of those venues.
-Chas De Swiet our brilliant Executive Director handed in his notice that day.
-We had to rebuild the company.”
+Chas De Swiet our brilliant Executive Director sadly handed in his notice that day, for other reasons.
+He’s moved on to return to his music and life in the wood, beyond small scale touring.
+So, I had to rebuild the company.”

 I ask McNamara if, like Disabled people navigating barriers, some great art can come out of this adversity.
 She becomes immediately enthused:

 “I do.
 I was just heartbroken about the puppet because of what it means to me.
 I’d fallen in love with the original puppet in Langdon Down Museum, and the guy behind it, James Henry Pullen.
 They put him away for 66 years.
 He died in the asylum.
 I went and road-tested the new puppet recently.
 He’s leaner, meaner and faster.
 It’s a bit Brechtian because you can see the puppet’s being driven.
 It’s based on Pullen’s original designs and drawings – it’s quite true to that, except he’s got a fucking motor!”